Syzole/My-Tabletop-RPG-Character-Sheet/README.md

-This is a start of a new project that is intended to make a digital charecter sheet for DND specifaclly 5e.
+This is a start of a new project that is intended to make a digital charecter sheet for, DND specifaclly 5e.

 ## Project Overview